apache/couchdb-nano/README.md

 The first parameter is the number of uuids to generate.
 If omitted, it defaults to 1.

-### extending nano
+### Extending nano

-nano is minimalistic but you can add your own features with `nano.request(opts, callback)`
+`nano` is minimalistic but you can add your own features with `nano.request(opts, callback)`

-for example, to create a function to retrieve a specific revision of the `rabbit` document:
+For example, to create a function to retrieve a specific revision of the `rabbit` document:

 ``` js